Cisco Compliance Audit

 - Operational output: Rich console summaries, HTML dashboards, JSON, CSV, and per-device remediation scripts

-- Remediation lifecycle workflow: Review packs, approvals, change-ticket linkage, expiry control, and guarded apply operations
+--interactive) and full-screen TUI (--tui) for day-to-day execution - Remediation lifecycle workflow: Review packs, approvals, change-ticket linkage, expiry control, and guarded apply operations

 - Bulk operations: